Go on certain forums, and you’ll see claims that Crest contains pork, and isn’t vegan.

 As of now, Crest is known to test their products on animals.

 So even if you’re okay with artificial colors, Crest toothpaste is not vegan.
+It’s the same reason why most teeth whitening strips are not vegan.

 You might think, what’s wrong with brushing an animal’s teeth?